Skip to main content

 How can technology help intelligence analysts lighten their cognitive load?

-Human-Centered Project Examples
+Human-Centered AI Project Examples

 Human-centered AI projects demonstrate ways to address mission challenges related to enhancing the effectiveness of human analysts working with automated technology.